Cooking Classes in Kathmandu: What’s it Like to Take a Nepali Cooking Class

 What is the most famous food in Kathmandu?

 The most famous food in Kathmandu, and all of Nepal, is the dal bhat.
 Dal Bhat is made of rice, lentil soup, vegetable curry and meat.
+It is a staple dish which is prepared daily in almost all households.

 How much does a meal cost in Nepal?